jackal7819/movie-app-native/README.md

 # MovieTrack

 MovieTrack is a cross-platform mobile application.
-It allows you to browse information about popular movies, add them to your watchlist.
+It allows you to browse information about popular movies, add them to your watchlist, using data from the popular The Movie Database (TMDb).

 ## Features